toni-the-dude/House-Price-Prediction/README.md

 ## Conclusion

 This is my first time seeing Random Tree Forest in action.
-This, alongside the rehearsal of common Data Science steps and methodologies helped me further memorize and understand the process of building such apps.
+This, alongside the rehearsal of common Data Science steps and methodologies helped me further memorize and understand the process of building such applications.